Katharine McPhee: 2014–2017: Scorpion and Hysteria

 On January 18, McPhee sang the national anthem before the NFC Championship Game in Seattle.
 On January 26, she co-hosted with sports analyst Boomer Esiason the 2015 Greatest Super Bowl Commercials special.
 On February 8, McPhee was a presenter at the 2015 Grammy Awards on CBS, where she introduced a performance of Tony Bennett and Lady Gaga.

 On April 9, 2015, McPhee posted a photo on Instagram, teasing about the upcoming music video of the first single from her fourth album.
 "Lick My Lips", written by Florence and the Machine member Isabella Summers, was released on May 26.
 The track list of Hysteria has been revealed with one song written by Ryan Tedder and another song written by Sia Furler.
 On August 14, "Stranger than Fiction", a song co-written by Ryan Tedder and McPhee, was released.
 On August 28, "Love Strikes" was released on iTunes.
 Hysteria, McPhee's fourth studio album was released as scheduled on September 18, 2015.

-On December 6, Katharine performed "You Make Me Feel So Young" and with John Legend on "You and Me (We Wanted It All)" on the Sinatra 100: An All-Star Grammy Concert.
+On December 6, she performed "You Make Me Feel So Young" and with John Legend on "You and Me (We Wanted It All)" on the Sinatra 100: An All-Star Grammy Concert.
 McPhee returned to American Idol on March 24, 2016, and performed "Somewhere Over the Rainbow".
 She returned for the fifteenth season finale on April 7, where she performed a short version of "Need You Now" with Casey James as part of an acoustic medley.
 McPhee appeared on Lip Sync Battle on April 7, 2016, where she performed against Jason Derulo and won.

-On September 18, 2015, McPhee independently released her fourth album, Hysteria, composed of pop originals.

-In December 2016, McPhee performed as the opening act at several stops on Andrea Bocelli's tour.
+On September 18, 2015, she independently released her fourth album, Hysteria, composed of pop originals.
+In December 2016, she performed as the opening act at several stops on Andrea Bocelli's tour.
 On February 12, 2017, McPhee was a presenter with The Chainsmokers at the 59th Annual Grammy Awards.

 On April 16, 2017, CBS broadcast the concert Stayin' Alive: A Grammy's Salute to the Music of the Bee Gees, where McPhee performed "Emotion".
 In June 2017, McPhee began filming the independent film Louisiana Cavier in New Orleans.